On sharpness in Local Converse Theorems for classical groups and $G_2$: Introduction

 \section{Introduction}

-Let~$F$ be a non-archimedean local field and let~$G=\G(F)$ be the group of points of a connected reductive group over~$F$.
+Let~$F$ be a non-archimedean local field of characteristic~$0$ and residual characteristic~$p$, and let~$G=\G(F)$ be the group of points of a connected reductive group over~$F$.
 Given some set~$\CS$ of (equivalence classes of) irreducible (complex) representations of~$G$, a natural question to ask is: \begin{itemize} \item[(Q)] Which invariants can we use to distinguish two elements of~$\CS$? \end{itemize} In the context of the local Langlands correspondence, and in this paper, the invariants we consider are \emph{twisted~$\gamma$-factors}, which are certain functions of a complex variable.

 For the group~$\G=\GL_N$ this question is now well-understood.
 We fix a non-trivial additive character~$\psi$ of~$F$ and let~$\CS=\Irrgen(\GL_N(F))$ be the set of irreducible generic representations of $\GL_N(F)$.
 Then the \emph{Local Converse Theorem for~$\GL_N$~\cite{JL18,Ch19}} says that one possible answer to (Q) is: \begin{itemize} \item[(A)] $\left\{\gamma(s, \pi \times \tau, \psi) \mid \tau\in\Irrgen(\GL_r(F)), r\le \left\lfloor\frac N2\right\rfloor\right\}$, \end{itemize} where the~$\gamma$-factors are those defined via Rankin--Selberg convolution~\cite{JPSS83} or by the Langlands--Shahidi method~\cite{S84}.
 Moreover, if~$p>N$ then this answer is optimal in the sense that the bound on~$r$ cannot be reduced, and it remains optimal if we replace~$\CS$ by the set of irreducible supercuspidal representations of~$\GL_N(F)$ (see~\cite{ALST18,A22}).
 Interestingly, if we look only at the set of \emph{simple} (or \emph{epipelagic}) supercuspidal representations (those of depth~$\frac 1N$) then one can do better: only twists by characters of~$\GL_1(F)$ are required (see~\cite[Proposition 2.2]{BH14}, and also~\cite{LS25} for further discussion of this).